cquilezg/pitest-helper/README.md

 ## Compatibility
-PITest Helper is compatible with Java projects using Maven and Gradle (in beta phase).
+PITest Helper is compatible with Java/Kotlin projects using Maven and Gradle (in beta phase).
 At this time only configuring target classes and tests is allowed, but more options to customize the PITest command will be added soon.
 Kotlin classes are not supported yet, but its support is planned in a future release.

-The plugin is compatible with IntelliJ IDEA Community and Ultimate, from versions 2022.3 to 2024.2.
+The plugin is compatible with IntelliJ IDEA Community and Ultimate, from versions 2022.3 to 2024.3.

 ---